 Current cashback rates offered are as follows:

-I made my first investment of £500 in Kuflink on 22 January 2019.
+I made my first investment of £500 in Kuflink on 22 January 2019 when the minimum investment to obtain cashback was lower (although I have since invested further funds).
 I received my cashback in my Kuflink wallet on 6 February 2019 (12 working days later).
 The official terms state that cashback will be paid within 21 working days upon meeting minimum investment criteria.

 If you do decide to invest and you have found this Kuflink review helpful; please do consider signing up via my referral link.
 This will enable me to continue paying for the running costs of this website.